bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/application.md

 # type: application

 Application objects derive from file objects.
-Therefore, application objects inherit all of the properties of the file object.
-This means that you can inspect properties such as &#39;modification time&#39; or &#39;Product Version&#39; of an application just as you would a file.
-See the properties of a file object for a complete list of these.
-The real power and primary purpose of the application object is their creation.
+Therefore, application objects inherit all of the properties of the `file` object.
+This means that you can inspect properties such as `modification time of` or `product version of` an `application` just as you would with a `file`.
+See the properties of a `file` object for a complete list of these.
+The real power and primary purpose of the `application` object is their creation.
 The creation methods are optimized in anticipation of the importance of this object.

-<b>Note:</b> See  File&#39; for a list of the Application properties.
+<b>Note:</b> See [file](https://developer.bigfix.com/relevance/reference/file.html) for a list of the `application` properties.
 Folder and file names may be case sensitive.
-Use "as uppercase" or "as lowercase" if you don&#39;t know the actual case when making comparisons.
-For Windows versions of these inspectors, a properly installed application will register itself with the operating system.
-It does this by creating a registry sub-key usually named after the executable.
-The regapp inspector uses the default value of this sub-key as a string that is the full pathname of the executable.
+Use "as uppercase" or "as lowercase" if you do not know the actual case when making comparisons.

+<b>Note:</b> On Windows, a properly installed application will register itself with the operating system.
+It does this by creating a registry key, usually named after the executable, in `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths`.
+The `regapp` inspector uses the default value of this key, which should contain the full path of the executable.

 # inspectability of &lt;application&gt; : boolean